metapolator/metapolator/README.md

 #### License

-This project is licensed under the [GNU General Public License v3.0](http://www.gnu.org/copyleft/gpl.html) and your contributions are welcome via Github at <https://github.com/metapolator/metapolator>
+This project is licensed by the authors (listed in <https://github.com/metapolator/metapolator/blob/master/AUTHORS>) under the [GNU General Public License v3.0](http://www.gnu.org/copyleft/gpl.html) and your contributions are welcome via Github at <https://github.com/metapolator/metapolator>

 #### Thanks